How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 DYK: The flu virus is a bit like ‘The Fast & Furious.’
 When you sneeze or cough, you can generate up to 3,000 infectious droplets that fly through the air at a velocity of more than 100 miles per hour.

-Rule #4: Avoid Sharing Coffee Mugs and Utensils in Office Kitchens
+Practice #4: Avoid Sharing Coffee Mugs and Utensils in Office Kitchens

 During the flu season, it’s best to use disposable products.
 But if you have a favorite coffee or travel mug, take responsibility for cleaning and storing it.coffee cups